morleym/furtive-handbook/docs/format-round-robin.md

 * Competitors get to play all the other competitors in the Round-Robin (or their Round-Robin group)
   * Plenty of guaranteed matches
   * No competitor gets a better/worse set of matches compared to anyone else in the group
+* All matches are predetermined, so you should be able to provide a schedule of each round to competitors in advance.
+Communicate when they should expect to have this!
 * Multi-stage tournaments often use round-robin as a lead-in to a playoff.
 Some competitors may end up out of playoff contention before their matches are over
   * This can, sometimes, lead to sandbagging (competitors not trying their hardest) in their final round-robin matches
   * In the worst case, competitors could participate in matchfixing/collusion around such a situation